SAP-samples/partner-reference-application/Tutorials/26-Test-Trace-Debug-Multi-Tenancy.md

 ## Additional Information

 The information above is specific to a deployed multi-tenant application.
-Find additional hints in the tutorials [Test and Troubleshoot](16-Test-Trace-Debug.md) for the application development, local testing, and [Test and Troubleshoot an ERP Integration](32-Test-Trace-Debug-ERP.md).
+Find additional hints in the tutorials [Ensure Code Quality, Test, and Troubleshoot the Application](16-Test-Trace-Debug.md) for the application development, local testing, and [Test and Troubleshoot an ERP Integration](32-Test-Trace-Debug-ERP.md).